tombannister01/office-utility-manager/README.md

 - cd into the base project
 - Install packages with `npm i`
 - To start the dev server run `npm run dev`
-- To run the UI tests run `npm run test`
 - To create an optimised prod build run `npm run build`
 - To lint the project run `npm run lint`
-- If you need a continous test suite running to watch for changes and re run tests run `npm run test:watch`

 ## Link to Vercel Deployment